-"The intent was not exactly to support the duck population but there is certainly no way we can discriminate," she said, adding candidates at Expo
+The intent was not exactly to support the duck population but there is certainly no way we can candidates at Expo

-Barc Johnson and Riley Cadwell.
-Environmental Science students at Central High School, give a thumbs up for a successful launch of a Floating Habitat in the Fountain City Lake.
-(Photo courtesy of Ruth Anne ment

-Hanahan) water for the roots and that suf- if the plants do well.
-If not we'll Classis led by Jill Strating and Colficient rains might allow time for iremove the habitat and let the leen McWilliams.
-Students who seats are open this year due to term limits
+Barc Johnson and Riley Cadwell, Environmental Science students at Central High School, give a thumbs up for a successful launch of a Floating Habitat in the Fountain City Lake.
+(Photo courtesy of Ruth Anne Hanahan) water for the roots and that suf- if the plants do well.
+If not we'll Classis led by Jill Strating and Colseats are open this year due to term limits.